Book Reviews

 Respect and Implicit Bias ~ My Early Lessons

 My father taught me my first lesson in respect.
-He shared how, as a youth walking the streets of Panama City, Panama, he came upon a down and out looking older man sitting on the sidewalk.
+He shared how, as a youth walking the streets of Panama City, Panama, he came upon a down-and-out-looking older man sitting on the sidewalk.

-Respect is one of the themes addressed in the author’s Israelin Shockness book Respect is Only Human A Response to Disrespect and Implicit Bias.
+Respect is one of the themes addressed in the author’s Israelin Shockness book Respect is Only Human: A Response to Disrespect and Implicit Bias.
 Israelin states respect is what makes us human.
 It’s this value that separates humans from animals.

 The Book